gthar/dockerfiles/README.md

 Collection of docker images for my personal use.
 I usually implement my own docker images if I don't find one built or recommended by the original developer of the software I intend to run.
+Or if the recommended one is too complex for my specific use case.
+Or if I don't like it for whatever reason.
+Or if I just feel like making my own image.

 Simply run `make $IMG_NAME` to build a specific image or run `make` to build them all.